 - Life In Christ Fellowship Church.

 Things To Do In Manteca

-Manteca boasts of a rich cultural heritage, and there are many public libraries, city halls, memorials, and other such cultural centers where the history of the city is showcased.
-Manteca also has a large industrial park and a visitors' bureau that one can take a tour of.
+Manteca boasts a rich cultural heritage, and there are many public libraries, city halls, memorials and other such cultural centers where the history of the city is showcased.
+Manteca also has a large industrial park and a visitors' bureau that one can tour.
 Also there are quite a few churches that line the streets of the city.
 Travelers can also enjoy fun rides at the amusement parks in and around the city.
 Apart from this, shoppers will enjoy taking a walk through the numerous shopping malls dotting the city's lanes.